 When will my supplies arrive?

-Supplies sometime come in separate boxes or from separate shipped locations and you may receive your supplies over a number of days and not all on the same delivery date.
-Normally your supplies order from Cackle Hatchery® arrive to your delivery address with 10-21 days of the time we receive your paid order.
-Orders are shipped by postal service, UPS and other carriers and most generally require someone to sign a delivery receipt before item will be left at the delivery address.
+Supplies sometimes come in separate boxes or from separate shipped locations and you may receive your supplies over a number of days and not all on the same delivery date.
+Normally your supplies ordered from Cackle Hatchery® arrive to your delivery address with 10-21 days from the time we receive your paid order.
+Orders are shipped by postal service, UPS and other carriers and most generally require someone to sign a delivery receipt before the item will be left at the delivery address.
 All supplies to be used with your new chicks purchased from Cackle Hatchery® need to be ordered well in advance (3-4 weeks) of your chick ship date.

 How do you ship your chickens?

 We ONLY ship through the US Postal Service.
 Other carriers do NOT handle baby chick shipments.

 Can I make changes to my order or add more birds to my order?

 There is an added $5.00 charge to make a change to an order so please take your time to make sure the order is correct before submitting.
 After your order is processed we also may not be able to make the change as requested for a number of reasons.
 Please do not make any changes unless absolutely necessary.
 It has created too many mistakes to orders, caused our bird counts to not be right on the availability sheets, cost us credit card fee adjustments and caused shorting other customer's orders.
 OPTIONS: Make a new order for the added birds (we can ship as little as 3 chickens and 5 on the bantams) though it would require a special handling fee along with the normal shipping cost.
 The other option is to cancel the order with a 10% cancel fee and start all over with a new order on a new available shipping date.